 Why we picked the Samsung UBD-K8500:

 If you’re looking to enjoy your favorite Hollywood blockbusters in full 4K HDR glory but don’t want to tap your vacation fund to do it, there isn’t a better affordable player on the market than the Samsung UBD-K8500.
-Among the first Ultra HD players available on the market, the small curved box still competes with much more expensive players for overall picture quality.
-Its ability to upscale standard 1080p HD video to 4K is a handy feature, offering an extremely wide color gamut and gorgeous detail, especially when watching on a current generation HDR TV.
-In addition to spinning back all your favorite discs—the UBD-K8500 will play any CD, DVD, or Blu-ray disc you feed it—the player also can play 4K streaming content from Netflix, YouTube, and Amazon via built-in Wi-Fi and ethernet connections.
+Among the first Ultra HD players available, the small curved box still competes with much more expensive players for overall picture quality.
+Its ability to upscale standard 1080p HD video to 4K is a handy feature, offering an extremely wide color gamut and gorgeous detail, especially when watching on a current-generation HDR TV.
+In addition to spinning back all your favorite discs — the UBD-K8500 will play any CD, DVD, or Blu-ray disc you feed it — the player also can play 4K streaming content from Netflix, YouTube, and Amazon via built-in Wi-Fi and Ethernet connections.
 It even offers Bluetooth, should you want to stream audio from your phone without a wire.

 Our full Samsung UBD-K8500 review